swethamahendren94-oss/swethamahendren94-oss/README.md

 # Hi there, I'm Swetha Mahendran 👋

-> Foundation IT student passionate about software development, data analytics, and continuous learning.
+> IT student passionate about software development, data analytics, and continuous learning.

 ---